 Christian A. Camarce is a director in Sterne Kessler’s Electronics Practice Group.
-Christian focuses his practice on patent portfolio management, USPTO post-grant proceedings, and preparation of infringement and invalidity opinions.
-He leverages his technical experience to assist clients in obtaining and enforcing patent protection in a wide variety of technologies including semiconductor fabrication, analog and digital circuits, memory architecture, integrated circuit packaging, touch panel applications, and wireless communications.
+Christian focuses his practice on patent portfolio management and global IP strategy.
+Leveraging his experience as a former senior integrated circuit (IC) design engineer, Christian counsels clients to obtain and enforce patent protection in a wide variety of technologies, including IC chip design and packaging, semiconductor fabrication, and wireless communications.

 Christian is actively involved in the firm’s post-grant practice.
-He represents patent owners and petitioners in inter partes review proceedings before the Patent Trial and Appeal Board.
-These proceedings involve technologies related to semiconductors, memory design, power management systems, integrated circuit packaging, RF transceivers, and electronic commerce systems.
-He has also represented patent owners and requesters in reexamination proceedings related to mixed-signal circuits, memory interfaces, antenna designs, and imaging devices.
+He represents patent owners and petitioners in inter partes review proceedings before the U.S. Patent and Trademark Office’s (USPTO’s) Patent Trial and Appeal Board.
+These proceedings involve technologies related to semiconductor devices, memory design, power management systems, and IC packaging.
+He has also represented patent owners and requesters in reexamination proceedings before the USPTO’s Central Reexamination Unit, in which these proceedings involved technologies related to mixed-signal circuits, memory interfaces, and antenna designs.

 Christian is a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.

-Christian earned his J.D. from the University of the Pacific McGeorge School of Law.
-After law school, he served as in-house counsel for a leader in genetic sequencing technology.
-His responsibilities included developing patent strategies and managing patent portfolios related to BioFET-based semiconductor chips used in next-generation genetic sequencing applications.
+Christian earned his J.D. from the University of the Pacific McGeorge School of Law, where he was chief articles editor for the Pacific McGeorge Global Business & Development Law Journal.
+He also served as a judicial extern to the Honorable Frank C. Damrell, Jr., former U.S. District Judge for the Eastern District of California.
+After law school, Christian served as in-house counsel for a leader in genetic sequencing technology—where he developed patent strategies and managed patent portfolios related to BioFET-based semiconductor chips for next-generation genetic sequencing applications.

 - Serving as patent owner’s counsel in IPR proceeding related to RF transceiver technology.
 Subject patent also involved in concurrent district court litigation.